eugenegesdisc/cloud-optimized-formats/README.md

 # cloud-optimized-formats
-Benchmarking or evaluating cloud-optimized formats, mostly Jupyter notebooks with kernels of python, c++, JavaScript etc.
+Benchmarking or evaluating cloud-optimized formats, mostly in Jupyter notebooks with kernels of python, c++, JavaScript etc.